shomali11/fridge/README.md

 ## Example 1

-Using `DefaultClient` to create a client with default options
+Using `NewClient` with default options

 ```go
 package main